 General Router FAQ

-If you have multiple public IP addresses (i.e. a subnet allocated by your ISP as opposed to just a single IP address) you just need to set up the router's second IP address on your first allocated public address.
-The rest of your ISP allocated subnet will then be passed through to your LAN.
-Your ISP will inform you of your allocated subnet and subnet mask.
+If you have multiple public IP addresses (i.e. a subnet allocated by your ISP as opposed to just a single IP address) you just need to set up the router's second public IP address as IP routed subnet gateway.
+The rest of your ISP allocated IP addresses will then be passed through to your LAN.
+Your ISP will inform you of your allocated subnet and subnet mask

-You can mix public and NATted IP addresses on your LAN so that some PCs are on your private (NATted) subnet and others have real public IP addresses; in this way if you have five public IP addresses, you are not limited to five clients on your LAN.
+You can mix public and NATted IP addresses on your LAN, so that some PCs are on your private (NATted) subnet and others have real public IP addresses.

 You can't actually disable NAT; it's a feature you either use or don't use, so if you don't use it, it just doesn't do anything.
 The most common reason for asking this question, however, is that users want their public IP address to be allocated to a client PC (or other device) behind the router.
 You cannot disable (not use) NAT unless you have multiple public IP addresses (a public subnet).
 Each 'point' on an IP network has to have unique IP address.
 For example router + client PC would need at least two IP addresses.
 If your ISP only allocates you a single public IP address then you have to 'create' some more, and we do this usually by using the private subnets (192.168.1.0 etc.).
 You then have to use NAT to translate one-to-many; to translate from your one public IP address to your many private ones.
 If you are wanting to put some other firewall or VPN device behind the Vigor, you can still do this with NAT operating - if you enable the router's DMZ facility to point at the other device then IPSec/ESP and PPTP can both be passed through.